 - September 1 – State Primary (absentee/vote by mail ballots must be received by this date at 8pm)

 - September 22 – National Voter Registration Day Event

 - October 5-9 – National Voter Education Week

-- October 24 - Last day to register to vote Presidential Election
+- October 24 – Last day to register to vote for the Presidential Election

 - October 24 – National Vote Early Day

-- November 3 - Election Day (absentee ballots must be postmarked and sent by this date)
+- November 3 – Election Day (absentee/vote by mail ballots must be postmarked and sent by this date)

 - November 3 – Election Day Results Watch Party

-- November 6 - Last day for absentee ballots to be counted
+- November 6 – Last day for absentee/vote by mail ballots to be received by local election offices

 Vote411 is a resource where you can register to vote, check your registration status, and find out what is on your ballot.
 They also provide a nonpartisan Presidential Voter Guide for the 2020 candidates.